Use Case

 Build a SaaS with AI

-AI tools can generate a full SaaS in hours.
-The resulting app often works — but it is invisible.
+AI tools can generate a complete SaaS in hours.
+The resulting app usually works — but it is invisible.
 No metadata, no schema.org, no sitemap, no trust pages.
 Technically deployed.
 Digitally absent.

 The problem

-When you build with Cursor, v0, Bolt, or another AI code tool, the focus is on making the product work.
-The existence layer — metadata, Open Graph, schema.org, robots.txt, sitemap, trust pages — is not generated by the AI.
-It is left as a gap.
+When you build with Cursor, v0, Bolt, or another AI tool, the focus is on making the product work.
+The Digital Existence Layer — metadata, Open Graph, schema.org, robots.txt, sitemap, trust pages — is not generated by AI.
+It stays as a gap.

-A deployed SaaS with no title tag, no meta description, and no Open Graph will not be shared correctly on social platforms, will not be understood by AI agents summarizing the web, and will not rank for any search terms related to what it does.
+A deployed SaaS without a title tag, meta description, and Open Graph will not share correctly on social platforms, will not be understood by AI agents that summarize the web, and will not rank for any search terms related to what it does.

 How Existence Compiler helps

-Paste the URL of your deployed SaaS.
-Existence Compiler crawls the live site, identifies every gap in the existence layer, and produces a Fix Pack with ready-to-paste snippets.
+Paste your deployed SaaS URL.
+Existence Compiler crawls the live site, identifies every gap in the Digital Existence Layer, and produces a Fix Pack with ready-to-paste snippets.
 No manual HTML inspection required.

 Technical layer